Relations between infinitesimal non-commutative cumulants: Infinitesimal cumulants from the shuffle viewpoint

 \subsection{Free and Boolean infinitesimal moment-cumulant relation in the shuffle approach}

-In previous works, Ebrahimi-Fard and Patras showed that fixed point equations $\Phi = \epsilon + \kappa \prec \Phi$ and $\Phi = \epsilon + \Phi \succ \beta$ are equivalent to the free and Boolean cumulant-moment relation, respectively.
-We will see that the $\hbar$ coefficients of Equations \eqref{MCGF} and \eqref{MCBG} corresponds to the infinitesimal version of the moment-cumulant relations.
+In previous works, Ebrahimi-Fard and Patras showed that fixed point equations $\Phi = \epsilon + \kappa \prec \Phi$ and $\Phi = \epsilon + \Phi \succ \beta$ are equivalent to the free and Boolean cumulant-moment relations, respectively.
+We will see that the order-$\hbar$ coefficients of Equations \eqref{MCGF} and \eqref{MCBG} correspond to the infinitesimal version of the moment-cumulant relations.

 \begin{proposition} Let $(\A,\varphi,\varphi^\prime)$ be an incps, and let $\Phi,\Phi^\prime$ be the corresponding extensions to linear maps $H\to\mathbb{C}$ as above.
 Let $\tilde{\Phi} = \Phi + \hbar \Phi^\prime$ be a character in $\Hom(H,\mathbb{G})$, and let $\tilde{\kappa}=\kappa+\hbar \kappa^\prime$ and $\tilde{\beta}=\beta+\hbar\beta^\prime$ be the solutions of \eqref{MCGF} and \eqref{MCBG}, respectively.
 Then for every word $w = a_1\cdots a_n \in T_+(\A)$, we have that